Cornices/cornice/docs/source/validation.rst

 Validation features
 ###################

-Cornice provides a way to to control the request before it's passed to the code.
-A validator is a simple callable that gets the request object and fills **request.errors** in case the request isn't valid.
+Cornice provides a way to control the request before it's passed to the code.
+A validator is a simple callable that gets the request object and some keywords arguments, and fills **request.errors** in case the request isn't valid.

 Validators can also convert values and saves them so they can be reused by the code.
 This is done by filling the **request.validated** dictionary.